Working Cat Program: How It Works

 Cats who are shy/fearful of people and prefer the company of other cats and animals

-We will not place cats who are best suited to be house pets as barn cats and we won’t place kittens under age 6 months as barn cats, unless they are feral/semi-feral without hope of becoming socialized (this may be waived on a case by case basis).
+We will not place cats who are best suited to be house pets as working cats and we won’t place kittens under age 6 months as working cats, unless they are feral/semi-feral without hope of becoming socialized (this may be waived on a case by case basis).
 A minimum of TWO cats must be placed at the same location at the same time.
 We will determine if the cats can peacefully co-exist prior to placement.

 What Will You Provide?

 A warm, secure, dry barn or building in which the cats can live out their lives.

 The commitment and ability to keep the cats confined to a crate or exercise pen with a wire top for four to five weeks to acclimate them to their new environment before release.

 A clean litter box that is scooped and/or cleaned daily while confined.

 A constant supply of dry food and fresh water - always even after released from confinement.
 While confined and after release, you will provide a small amount of canned food daily.